 Mr. COMAY thanked the Chairman for his welcome and observed that the presence of himself and Mr. Lifschitz, representing the Government of Israel, was in accordance with the general policy of that Government to cooperate with the United Nations and to attempt to solve the problems of the region within the framework of the United Nations.
-It was also in accordance with the cooperative attitude of the Israeli delegation in Paris towards the resolution at the time of its adoption.
-He wished to explain at the outset, however, that neither Mr. Lifschitz nor he had the power to commit the Government of Israel on any general or specific proposals.
+It was also in accordance with the co-operative attitude of the Israeli delegation in Paris towards the resolution at the time of its adoption.
+He wished to explain at the outset, however that neither Mr. Lifschitz nor he had the power to commit the Government of Israel on any general or specific proposals.
 His Government did not wish to tie its hands; the discussions of the Committee in which he and Mr. Lifschitz participated must be of an informal and exploratory nature, and anything in the way of concrete proposals which might emerge from those discussions would be subject to the approval or rejection of his Government, which would hold itself entirely free to take its own decisions.
 On that basis he and his colleague would be happy to participate in the Committee's talks and render all assistance possible.
-Grade Black Artifet technical details.
-The way of the second and the contract

-The first thing necessary, he felt, was to examine fundamental aspects of the problem in order to determine whether sufficient common ground existed to justify subsequent exploration of
+The first thing necessary, he felt, was to examine fundamental aspects of the problem in order to determine whether sufficient common ground existed to justify subsequent exploration of technical details.

-· iMr.
-Comay felt that the best service he could render at this first meeting would be to indicate to the Committee the feelings of the Government of Israel and of the Jewish people concerning the Jerusalem question and the terms of reference of the Commission.
+Mr. Comay felt that the best service he could render at this first meeting would be to indicate to the Committee the feelings of the Government of Israel and of the Jewish people concerning the Jerusalem question and the terms of reference of the Commission.